Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Actual Causality

 \section{Actual Causality}

 In the context of action languages, we consider that a first event is an actual cause of a second event if and only if the occurrence of the first is a NESS-cause of the triggering of the second.
 As commonly accepted by philosophers, the relation of causality we aim to define links two events.
 However, `events are not the only things that can cause or be caused' \citep{lewis_causation_1973}.
 Action languages represent the evolution of the world as a succession of states produced by the occurrence of events, thus introducing states between events.
-Therefore, we need to define causal relations where the cause are events and the effect are formulas of the language $\mathcal{P}$.
-This section will introduce definitions which establish such a relation based on \citeauthor{wright_causation_1985}'s NESS test of causation.
+Therefore, we need to define causal relations where causes are occurrence of events and effects are formulas of the language $\mathcal{P}$ truthfulness.
+This section will introduce definitions which establish such a relation based on \citeauthor{wright_causation_1985}'s NESS test of causation \citep{wright_causation_1985}.

 \begin{definition}[causal setting $\chi$] The action language causal setting denoted $\chi$ is the couple $(\sigma,\kappa)$ with $\sigma$ a scenario and $\kappa$ a context. \end{definition}